 - work with Yukon and national organizations to improve women's conditions; and

 - provide resources to French women living in a minority setting.

 Liard Aboriginal Women’s Society

-The Liard Aboriginal Women’s Society (LAWS) is a non-profit, charitable, community-based, Aboriginal organization providing social development services to the Kaska Nation in the Yukon and northern British Columbia.
+The Liard Aboriginal Women’s Society (LAWS) is a non-profit, charitable, community-based Indigenous organization.
+It provides social development services to the Kaska Nation in the Yukon and northern British Columbia.
 Members of the society:

 - work to heal the legacy of physical and sexual abuse in residential schools;

 - serve the 5 Kaska communities of Good Hope Lake, Fort Ware, Lower Post, Watson Lake and Ross River;

 - offer counselling and training and traditional healing programs; and

 - host a camp at Frances Lake where cultural activities take place.